prichardsondev/ioct/README.md

 ## Description

-> Raspberry Pi <-> Arduino Communication with Xbee radios.
-Server and client running locally on Raspberry Pi - no internet necessary for local control.
+> Raspberry Pi IoT Server using Express an Sockeio to control and view state.

+> Three basic parts

+ >>app.js and index.html - Raspberry Pi/Arduino Communication via Xbee radios to toggle remote arduino pin

+ >>app1.js and index1.html - Raspberry Pi/Arduino Communication via Xbee radios to set state of Neopixel (RGB LED)

+ >>app2.js and index2.html - Raspberry Pi communication with relay switch directly connected to Pi...
+Add xbee radios or similar to put distance between Pi and remote modules

-> express.com - serve html page with single button to toggle pin on arduino
+> expressjs.com - serve html page to control/view state

 > socket.io - messages between server (app.js) and client (index.html).
 Keeps all versions of client insync with state of backend (in memory js object).
-Is the pin on the arduino high or low (relay/reed open or closed).
+Is the pin on the arduino high or low (relay, reed, anything open or closed).

 > serialport.io & npm xbee-api  - listen for state of remote xbee radios - fires socket.io.emit to inform clients.
 Also sends state change request to remote radio.